 It's important that you demonstrate you can carry out engineering work at a particular level of complexity.
-Our definition of complexity for registration as a CPEng is defined below:
+Our definition of complexity for Chartered Membership is defined below:

-Problem Activity Chartered Member and CPEng

-Complex engineering problems

-- " wide-ranging or conflicting technical, engineering, and other related issues - " no obvious solution, which means an original method of analysis is needed. - " can't be resolved without in-depth engineering knowledge - " issues not often experienced - " aren't covered by the standards and codes of practice for professional engineering - " diverse groups of stakeholders with a wide range of needs - " significant consequences in a range of contexts.
+Problem Activity Chartered Member and CPEng Complex engineering problems Complex engineering activities Problems that include some or all of the following: Activities or projects that include some or all of wide-ranging or conflicting technical, engineering, and other related issues the following: diverse resources, eg people, money, equipment, materials and technologies no obvious solution, which means an original method of analysis is needed. resolving critical problems that occur when can't be resolved without in-depth engineering knowledge a variety of technical, engineering and other related issues interact issues not often experienced new materials, techniques or processes, or the aren't covered by the standards and codes of practice for professional engineering innovative use of existing materials, techniques, or processes diverse groups of stakeholders with a wide range of needs significant consequences in a range of contexts. significant consequences in a range of contexts.